jadedeo/pui-homework-template-advanced/final-project/README.md

 ## Feedback Digestion

-I have decided to develop LitTunes, as I believe it’s the most interesting and interactive project of the three.
+I have decided to develop LitTunes, as I believe it’s the most interesting and interactive project of the three, both for users and myself as the developer.

 I really appreciate Kennion’s point about recommending instrumental songs that could be listened to _while_ reading.
+That would definitely be a useful setting for users to toggle on and off, depending on their intentions for the playlist and/or personal preference.
+I'm not someone who listens to music while reading, but can certainly see how lyric-free tracks would be less distracting and potentially more immersive.